samuraiseoul/kimchiChingu/_book/endings/ability.md

       }]'
 ---

-To use the ability form of a verb, change the verb into it's [stem form]({{site.baseurl}}/book/verbs/stem/) and add 'ㄹ/을 수 있다'.
-If the verb stem ends in a vowel, add ㄹ 수 있다, otherwise, if it ends in a consonant, add 을 수 있다.
+To use the ability form of a verb, change the verb into it's [conjunctive form]({{site.baseurl}}/book/verbs/conjunctive/) and add 'ㄹ 수 있다'.

 ### Examples: